A Local's Guide to Travel in Sardinia

 Alghero is a charming coastal city of about 40,000 people.
 It has a well-preserved historical core, a decent city beach, and elegant promenades along the old city walls that line the seafront.

-You have good restaurants, a fine selection of accommodation, and easy access to the region beyond.
+The city offers good restaurants, a fine selection of accommodation, and easy access to the region beyond.

 2. Capo Caccia promontory and Grotta di Nettuno